-4 ► APPLY FOR FEDERAL STUDENT AID AT FAFSA.ED.GOV
+4 ▶ APPLY FOR FEDERAL STUDENT AID AT STUDENTAID.GOV

-To apply for federal student aid available through the U.S. Department of Education, you must submit the Free Application for Federal Student Aid (FAFSA) online at FAFSA.ed.gov or through the myStudentAid mobile app.
+To apply for federal student aid available through the U.S. Department of Education, you must submit the FAFSA online at StudentAid.gov or through the myStudentAid mobile app.
 The FAFSA is free to complete and its completion is required to be considered for federal aid.

 The FAFSA becomes available on October 1 of the year prior to your school start.
-Be sure to file as soon after that as possible-and definitely before the earliest priority filing deadline of any of your potential schools.
+Be sure to file as soon after that as possible - and definitely before the earliest priority filing deadline of any of your potential schools.
 This may be as early as December 1 of the year prior to enrollment.
+You don't need to wait until you're accepted to complete your FAFSA.

-5 ► REVIEW YOUR FINANCIAL AID OFFERS -AND ACCEPT "THE ONE!"
+5 ► REVIEW YOUR FINANCIAL AID OFFERS - AND ACCEPT "THE ONE!"